 Only certain businesses are eligible for a business owners policy.
-The size of the business property, the necessary liability limits, the type of business and the extent of the business’s off-site activity determine whether or not it is eligible for a BOP.
+The size of the property, the necessary liability limits, the type of business, and the extent of the business’s off-site activity determine your eligibility for a BOP.

 Business owners policies include: